 The Township has actively pursued learning opportunities to become better informed about the project and nuclear waste management in general.
-To make information about the project and the site selection process readily available to community members, Council asked the NWMO to set up an information kiosk about the APM project at the municipal office.
+To make information about the project and the site selection process readily available to community members, Council asked the NWMO to set up an information kiosk about the APM project in the municipal office.
+It was later moved to the NWMO community office.